 According to Tung and Verbeke (2010), Hofstede's (1980) pioneering study of NCDs was conceived as a cutting-edge tool for the cross-cultural analysis of international business and CPM.
-Hofstede (1980) found that factors such as power distance, individualism vs collectivism, masculinity vs femininity, uncertainty avoidance, time orientation and indulgence vs restraint were the dimensions of NC.
+Hofstede (1980) found that factors such as PD, individualism vs. collectivism (IVC), masculinity vs. femininity (MVF), UA, time orientation (TO) and indulgence vs. restraint (IVR) were the dimensions of NC.
 The following section will elaborate on each of these dimensions and their impact on CPM.

-Power Distance (PD)
+Power Distance

 According to Hofstede (2001), PD refers to the extent to which the less powerful members of institutions and organisations within a country expect and accept that power is distributed unequally.
 In a high PD culture, power distribution inequality is anticipated and admitted by the less powerful individuals of that society.
-Individuals in these societies admit a hierarchical order and they accept inequality in power, decision making, privileges, initiating actions, supervision, control and judgment, as permanent roles that are difficult to change (Hofstede et al., 2010).
+Individuals in these societies admit to a hierarchical order and they accept inequality in power, decision-making, privileges, initiating actions, supervision, control and judgment, as permanent roles that are difficult to change (Hofstede, Hofstede and Minkov, 2010).

 Nations with high PD cultures have employees who are quite reluctant to air their grievances and disagreements with their seniors, which negatively affects CPM.
-Meanwhile, CPM is based on fairly decentralised structure that favours high project manager's authority and control over budget and resources, with a focus on formal and informal communication.
-CPM is also expected to promote changes in consultative management and the roles in accordance with the needs of the project's objectives.
-The resolutions of relationships, interpersonal and professional issues need to be clearly written down as procedures to avoid potential power abuse.
-Thus, CPM is expected to be more successful in lower PD nations than in high PD countries (PMI, 2017; Bredillet et al., 2010).
+Meanwhile, CPM is based on a decentralised structure that favours high project managers' authority and control over budget and resources, with a focus on formal and informal communication.
+CPM is also expected to promote changes in consultative management and the roles following the needs of the project's objectives.
+The resolutions of relationships, interpersonal and professional issues need to be written down as procedures to avoid potential power abuse.
+Thus, CPM is expected to be more successful in lower PD nations than in high PD countries (PMI [Project Management Institute], 2017; Bredillet, Yatim and Ruiz, 2010).
 Therefore, our first hypothesis states: